jaspervanderklis/pianolessonsnewcross/content/en/terms-conditions/index.md

 ## 2. Lesson Fees and Payment

 Fees are set in accordance with the [Independent Society of Musicians Median 2025 hourly rate for Inner London](https://www.ism.org/advice/music-teachers-fees-survey-results-2024-2025/).
-As of September 2025, our fees for piano lesson can be found [here](./lessons/#td-block-2).
+Our fees can be found [here](./lessons/#td-block-2).

 **Payment Schedule:** Lesson fees are payable in advance as agreed.
 Payment is due by the lesson or should take place immediately after.